AugurProject/augur/packages/augur-core/README.md

 ## Deployment

-Solidity contract deployment is handled by `ContractDeployer.ts` and the wrapper programs located in `source/deployment`.
+Solidity contract deployment is handled by `ContractDeployer.ts` and the wrapper programs located in `src/deployment`.

 - Main Code
-  - source/libraries/ContractCompiler.ts - All logic for compiling contracts, generating ABI
+  - src/libraries/ContractCompiler.ts - All logic for compiling contracts, generating ABI
-  - source/libraries/ContractDeployer.ts - All logic for uploading, initializing, and whitelisting contracts, generating addresses and block number outputs.
+  - src/libraries/ContractDeployer.ts - All logic for uploading, initializing, and whitelisting contracts, generating addresses and block number outputs.

 - Configuration
-  - source/libraries/CompilerConfiguration.ts
-  - source/libraries/DeployerConfiguration.ts
-  - source/libraries/NetworkConfiguration.ts -
+  - src/libraries/CompilerConfiguration.ts

 - Wrapper programs
-  - source/deployment/compileAndDeploy.ts - Compiles and Uploads contracts in one step.
-Useful for integration testing.
-  - source/deployment/compiledContracts.ts - Compile contract source (from source/contracts) and output contracts.json and abi.json.
+  - src/deployment/compileContracts.ts - Compile contract source (from source/contracts) and output contracts.json and abi.json.
 Outputs to output/contracts or CONTRACTS_OUTPUT_ROOT if defined.
-  - source/deployment/deployNetworks.ts - Application that can upload / upgrade all contracts, reads contracts from CONTRACTS_OUTPUT_ROOT, and uses a named network configuration to connect to an ethereum node.
+  - src/deployment/deployNetworks.ts - Application that can upload / upgrade all contracts, reads contracts from CONTRACTS_OUTPUT_ROOT, and uses a named network configuration to connect to an ethereum node.
 The resulting contract addresses are stored in output/contracts or ARTIFACT_OUTPUT_ROOT if defined.

 ## Tests

 The tests directory (augur-core/tests) contain tests and test fixtures to test the various functionalities present in Augur, including trading, reporting, and wcl tests.
 - conftest.py -- contains the class ContractFixture, which deals with caching compiled contracts, signatures, etc. as well as resetting the blockchain before each test.
-- delegation_sandbox.py -- tests the delegator contract.
 - sandbox.py -- used for testing miscellaneous Solidity behaviors
 - reporting -- contains tests for reporting purposes.
 - trading -- contains tests for trading purposes.
 - libraries -- tests for the libraries we use.
 Include Token tests, math, and various utility contracts
 - solidity_test_helpers -- small contracts to help run tests.
-- test_legacyRep.py -- tests for legacyRepToken's functionalities.
 - utils.py -- contains useful functions for testing, such as conversion between different data types.
 - wcl-in-python.py -- contains functions for making and taking various types of bids.
 - wcl.txt -- explains tests for the various situations when filling a bid and filling an ask.